owenlongbo/McImage/README.md

 ### Update Log

+> The user of v0.0.2 need update your mctools dir.

 - 0.0.3 : Add webp !
 It will auto convert your png (without alpha in min API < 18 and not work in min API < 14) and jpg to webp if it will become more small.
 - 0.0.2 : Improve the log.